DrSciCortex/CyberFingerMod/README.md

 ## Configuration - CyberFingers

 1. **Pair**: Pair both left and right CyberFinger with PC over bluetooth (they will initially appear as "input" on first pairing)
 2. **Install** the latest version of the CyberFinger bridge/server.
-The installer is available [here](https://github.com/DrSciCortex/CyberFinger_SteamVR/releases)
+The installer is available here: [https://github.com/DrSciCortex/CyberFinger_SteamVR/releases](https://github.com/DrSciCortex/CyberFinger_SteamVR/releases)
 3. **Launch server**: "CyberFinger Bridge" - Set the server to "gamepad mode", and press "start" button in the server.
 Verify that your 2 CyberFingers are detected by the server (it takes about 5 seconds).
 A diagnostic GUI will appear for left and right controllers near the top of the bridge/server.
 Pressing joystick and buttons should produce events rendered by the diagnostic GUI.
 4. **Turn on handtracking**: Disable auto switching between controller and hand-tracking in Quest OS settings (Manually select handtracking when using CyberFinger before launching SteamLink).
 5. **Connect your headset to PC with handtracking**: For Meta Quest devices, SteamLink over Virtual Desktop is recommended, due to handtracking limitations of the latter